thoughtbot/clearance/README.md

       config.password_strategy = CustomPasswordStrategy
     end

-Optional Cucumber features
+Optional Integration tests
 --------------------------

-Clearance's Cucumber features are dependent on:
+Clearance's integration tests are dependent on:

-* Cucumber
 * Capybara
 * RSpec
 * Factory Girl

 As your app evolves, you want to know that authentication still works.
+We have added support for RSpec integration tests.

-If you've installed [Cucumber](http://cukes.info) into your app:
+If you've installed [RSpec](https://github.com/rspec/rspec) gem in your app:

-    rails generate cucumber:install
+    rails generate rspec:install

-Then, you can use the Clearance features generator:
+Then, you can use the Clearance specs generator:

-    rails generate clearance:features
+    rails generate clearance:specs

 Edit your Gemfile to include: